VDBBjorn/VVL-scraper/README.md

 # VVL-scraper
-Gets newest jobs from VVL website (http://www.vvl.be/vacatures)
+Gets newest jobs from the VVL website (http://www.vvl.be/vacatures) Output goes to CSV